karrot-dev/karrot-frontend/README.md

 Code will only be accepted into `master` if it passes the PEP8 test.

 ## Using the API
-A live instance of the foodsaving tool is running at https://foodsaving.world/.
+A live instance of _karrot_ is running at https://foodsaving.world/.
 Use https://foodsaving.world/api/ for a browseable API and for API requests.

 A session is identified via the sessionid cookie.
 Additionally, a csrftoken cookie is set with each POST request (initially for the login).
 To issue any other POST request than a login, you need to provide the contents of the csrftoken cookie in the X-CSRFToken header field.
 The session cookie is automatically appended to each request by the browser.
 For more detailled notes on how to implement this in javascript, see https://docs.djangoproject.com/en/1.9/ref/csrf/